canonical/serial-vault/README.md

 - request-id: the nonce returned from the /v1/nonce method (string)
 - signature: the signed data
 - serial: serial number of the device (string)
-- revision: the revision of the device (integer)

 The HW-DETAILS are optional hardware details in YAML format, but must include the 'serial' tag as that is a mandatory part of the serial assertion.